 “For me a true landscape is not just a representation of a desert or a forest.
 It shows an inner state of mind, literally inner landscapes, and it is the human soul that is visible through the landscapes presented in my films.” —Werner Herzog

-UPDATE: During my Getty Voices week, I suggested a few “double feature” pairings of Werner Herzog films and those of other directors.
-They are below if you’re game to seek them out:
+UPDATE: Here are some suggestions for a few “double feature” pairings of Werner Herzog films and those of other directors, if you’re game to seek them out:

 Werner Herzog’s Fitzcarraldo (1982)